eternitywall/blog.eternitywall.com/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 </div>
 </h3>

-*An hash of a document in the blockchain is a proof of existence of the document in a certain point in time.*
+*A hash of a document in the blockchain is a proof of existence of the document in a certain point in time.*

 Beware that is feature is out in **Beta**, and there is one commitment per day.